laszewsk/mlcommons/webpage/frontpage-v2.md

 ## STEMDL (Classification)

-State of the art scanning transmission electron microscopes (STEM) produce focused electron beams with atomic dimensions and allow to capture diffraction patterns arising from the interaction of incident electrons with nanoscale material volumes.
+State-of-the-art scanning transmission electron microscopes (STEM) produce focused electron beams with atomic dimensions and allow to capture diffraction patterns arising from the interaction of incident electrons with nanoscale material volumes.
 Backing out the local